Kanazawa University

 Kanazawa University (金沢大学, abbreviated to 金大) is a Japanese national university in the city of Kanazawa, the capital of Ishikawa Prefecture.
-Founded in 1862, it was chartered as a university in 1949.
+The university was founded in 1949, although it can trace its roots back to 1862.

 Kanazawa University is divided into two main campuses: Kakuma and Takaramachi.
 University enrollment is about 10,100 students, including 636 international students in 2021.